Alameda Corridor

-Background
+History

+The railway line along Alameda Street was originally laid out by Los Angeles' foundational Los Angeles & San Pedro Railroad, which opened to traffic in 1869.
+The railroad would go on to be acquired by the Southern Pacific Railroad in 1873, becoming their San Pedro Branch.

-Prior to the construction of the Alameda Corridor, cargo traveling by rail to or from the ports of Los Angeles or Long Beach could be routed along the Atchison, Topeka and Santa Fe Railway's Harbor Subdivision or the Southern Pacific Railroad's tracks down Alameda Street.
+A 1984 study by the Ports Advisory Committee recommended the San Pedro Branch be upgraded to meet the growing demands of the ports of Long Beach and Los Angeles.
+At the time, cargo traveling by rail to or from the ports could be routed along the Atchison, Topeka and Santa Fe Railway's Harbor Subdivision or the Southern Pacific's tracks down Alameda Street.
 The Harbor Subdivision was 90 mi long, traveling out to the west side of Los Angeles, before turning back east towards the ports.
 Meanwhile, the Southern Pacific route had more than 200 street-level railroad crossings where automobiles had to wait for lengthy freight trains to pass.
-Many of those same rail lines were inadequately protected with little more than “wigwag” crossing signals dating from the original construction of the lines.
+These rail lines were inadequately protected with little more than "wigwag" crossing signals dating from the original construction of the lines.
+In response, the Alameda Corridor Transportation Authority was established in August 1989 to plan for upgrades along the route.